Knife Maker's Mark for Jay Fisher Knives

 • Wax the shiny areas with a high quality wax like Renaissance® wax, buff with soft cotton cloth

-• Store out of bright lights, heat, sunlight, or extreme temperatures
+• Store away from bright lights, heat, sunlight, or extreme temperatures

 • Do not store sheath in contact with plastics or vinyl